Gambling Laws in Canada (2025)

 The Consumer Affairs Division, Consumer and Commercial Affairs Branch of Service NL is responsible for regulating gambling activities in Newfoundland and Labrador.
 The province doesn’t have any land-based casinos and only allows non-profitable games of chance, bingo, lotteries, and card games.

 The Alcohol, Gaming, Fuel and Tobacco Division of Service Nova Scotia is in charge of registering gambling service providers.
 The institution also regulates disputes and complaints within the industry.
 The institution operates based on the Gaming Control Act of 1994-1995.
+In 2022, the province passed legislation directing online gambling into legal channels in a bid to counter unregulated operators.

 The Ontario Lottery and Gaming Corporation is the main regulatory body in Ontario.
-The province is the least restricted in Canada as it has a variety of land-based casinos.
-There are two main regulations in the region: the Gaming Control Act of 1992 and the Ontario Lottery and Gaming Corporation 1999.
-The recent introduction of the iGaming market has improved the accessibility of online gambling service providers in the province.
+The province is currently the least restricted in Canada as it has a variety of land-based casinos.
+There are two main regulations in the region: the Gaming Control Act of 1992 and the Ontario Lottery and Gaming Corporation Act 1999.
+Oversight is provided by the AGCO, alongside iGaming Ontario for online operations.
+The introduction of the iGaming Ontario regulator in 2022 has improved the accessibility of online gambling service providers in the province and turned it into one of North America’s largest iGaming markets.

 The Prince Edward Island Lotteries Commission is in charge of regulating casino and online gambling service providers.
 The province’s main regulation is the Lotteries Commission Act.
 With the approval of the Lieutenant Governor in Council, the Commission can develop, organize, undertake, conduct and manage lottery schemes on behalf of the provincial government.

 The Saskatchewan Liquor and Gaming Authority is the main gambling regulatory body in Saskatchewan.
 The legislative framework in the province is composed of several regulations, the most important being the Alcohol and Gaming Regulation Act of 1997.
+Residents of Saskatchewan have been able to gamble online using PlayNow since 2022.

-The AGCO defines “gaming-related supplier” as an entity that “manufactures, provides, installs, tests, maintains or repairs gaming equipment or who provides consulting or similar services directly related to the playing of a lottery scheme or the operation of a gaming site.”
+The AGCO defines a “gaming-related supplier” as an entity that “manufactures, provides, installs, tests, maintains or repairs gaming equipment or who provides consulting or similar services directly related to the playing of a lottery scheme or the operation of a gaming site.”

 Before registering with the AGCO, companies need to get a certificate from the Independent Testing Laboratory regarding the serviceability of their gaming devices.
-After that, they need to create an account with AGCO.
+After that, they need to create an account with the AGCO.

 Gambling operators need to submit the following documents: